jobcloud/b2c-frontend-code-assessment/task_2/docker-skills/_Task.md

 # Task 2: Docker Skills

-1. Make watching files for development working (so you don't always have to restart docker)
+1. Is there anything you would improve with the current docker setup?
-2. add another image to the setup to work with an db for data storing
+2. Add another image to the setup to work with an db (3.)
+Implement an example with the added images (optional, if time allows)